bemit/satellite-app/README.md

 This describing interface leverages the vocabulary from nikic.

-Any route must receive a callable that is a PSR-15 valid handler, when [DI](#feature-di) is added it further on get's dependencies injected.
+Any route must receive a callable that is a **PSR-15** valid handler.

+When [DI](#feature-di) is added, the handler can be any valid callable/container-resolvable and the DI creates the objects with injected dependencies.

-The `Router` stores all routes during boot and launch and registers them to FastRoute.
-Later on int the [Middlewares](#feature-middleware) the router matching the routes and the output is displayed.
+The `KernelRoute\Router` stores all routes during boot and launch and registers them to FastRoute.
+Later on in the [Middlewares](#feature-middleware) the router matching the routes and the output is displayed.

 ```php
 <?php